-If you love your 4WDing, the trip out to Kalgans is one you’ll remember for a long time to come.
-To start with, head to the Newman Visitor center, where you fill out a permit to drive on the BHP gravel road.
+If you love your 4WDing, the trip out to Kalgan is one you’ll remember for a long time to come.
+To start with, head to the Newman Visitor centre, where you fill out a permit to drive on the BHP gravel road.
 This is a gold coin donation.

 From there, head out towards Meekatharra, and turn onto the road taking you into Nullangine and Marble Bar.

 Roughly 25km out and you turn again, and start to head out to Kalgan Pool.
 Hot tip – don’t use Google Maps to direct you out there; you’ll get lost, like we did.
 You should go under a railway bridge, and keep heading along the track towards the pool.

 A large majority of the track is gravel road, and some of it is fairly corrugated.
 We dropped our tyre pressures down and sat in between 40 – 60km an hour for most of it.

 There are a few little dips and bumps, but as long as you are paying attention its all good.

 Further on is where the fun starts; the mines in the area pump water out and the whole track in is flooded, year round

 The tracks used to be dry most of the time, but its changed a lot since then!
 There are numerous little creek crossings, and a couple of long runs – 100 to 150 metres of water where the track is literally underwater.

 It is a bit disconcerting as it feels like you are driving down a river, but the base is solid and rocky, and you’d never have an issue getting bogged.